AdobeDocs/journey-optimizer-learn.en/help/profiles-audiences-subscriptions/create-audiences-using-the-rule-builder.md

 ---
 title: Create an audience using the rule builder
-description: Understand how Journey Optimizer uses rules to generate audience and learn how to use attributes, events, and existing audiences to create an audience.
+description: Understand how Journey Optimizer (AJO) uses rules to generate audience and learn how to use attributes, events, and existing audiences to create an audience.
 jira: KT-7553
 thumbnail: 3425020.jpg
 feature: Audiences